bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 <span class="badge badge-info small">NEW in 2.0.0-rc.20</span>

-The default slot is optionally scoped with the folling scope available:
+The default slot is optionally scoped with the following scope available:

 | Property or Method | Description                                                                                                                      |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------- |